-As shown, the amino acid profile of UniProtein®is nutritionally favourable with a high content of most of the essential amino acids expressed as percent of lysine.
+As shown, the amino acid profile of Uniprotein®is nutritionally favorable with a high content of most of the essential amino acids expressed as percent of lysine.

 The fatty acids are mainly the saturated palmitic acid (approximately 50%) and the monounsaturated palmitoleic acid.

-The mineral content of the product is favourable with high amounts of phosphorus, potassium and magnesium.
+The mineral content of the product is favorable with high amounts of phosphorus, potassium, and magnesium.

 Animals typically require a diet containing proteins with the 20 essential and non-essential amino acids.
 Proteins are the building blocks of plant cells and are also an important source of carbon and nitrogen for animals as well as for humans.

 Plant proteins have a low content of the essential amino acids methionine and lysine, and these must be added to the animal feed.
 Bacteria, fungi or products acquired from animals (i.e. fishmeal) have proteins with a ”perfect” amino acid profile and can thus be a vital protein supplement in the diet for animals.

 Watch our video that explains how U-Loop technology is used to produce UniProtein

 Read our latest news articles to find out what's happening at Unibio

 5 November 2018 – Unibio enters into an agreement with PETRONAS Chemicals Group Berhad with the intent to conduct product trials of Uniprotein® for…05 Nov 2018

 Urban waste to become food on the dinner table.
 Unibio partners up with European companies and municipalities to create biobased products out of urban…26 Oct 2018